 Council will seek to conserve heritage resources by having regard for the potential impact of development or other land disturbances on those resources.
+Where possible the Township shall take advantage of government programs, such as the Huron County Heritage Fund, to seek to protect, preserve and enhance the heritage of the Township.

-Development and site alteration may be permitted on lands adjacent to protected heritage property where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved.
+Development and site alteration may be permitted on lands adjacent to protected heritage property where the proposed development and site alteration has been evaluated and it has been demonstrated that the heritage attributes of the protected heritage property will be conserved through the preparation of a Heritage Impact Assessment.